JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 * Instead of multiple actions in a workflow, we now have a more granular breakdown of `workflow > jobs > steps`.
 * Jobs are run in VMs instead of containers - including MacOS, Windows and Linux 😍🥰
 * There's now an [official actions/toolkit](https://github.com/actions/toolkit), that includes some special interactions with the runtime.
+* The visual workflow editor is no longer available; I don't know if there are plans to bring it back for the new YAML workflows or not.

 ---